 There’s that urban legend.
 You go to dinner with a good looking stranger, go back to their hotel room or yours, have a drink, and pass out.
-The next thing you know, you are in the bathtub, naked, covered in ice, with a poorly stitched side, and a phone nearby with a note attached.
-The note warns you to seek emergency medical care right away.
+The next thing you know, you are in the bathtub, naked, covered in ice, with a poorly stitched side, and a phone nearby with a note attached: Seek emergency medical care right away.
 According to medical anthropologist Nancy Scherper-Hughes, the truth is different, but is just as sinister and macabre, and tells us something about the state of global affairs today.

-Nancy Scherper-Hughes has been working on the problem of human organ and tissue trafficking for a full decade.
-Yes, it is real, and it’s probably happening at a hospital near you.
+Scherper-Hughes is professor of medical anthropology at University of California Berkeley and co-founder and Director of Organs Watch, a medical human rights project.
+She is also an advisor to the World Health Organization (WHO) on issues related to global transplantation and has worked on the problem of human organ and tissue trafficking for a full decade.
+Yes, the illegal organ trade is real, and it may be happening at a hospital near you.
 Encapsulated within is a travesty of justice, an argument over global equality, and the dark, secretive underbelly of medical science, which few of us have dared to peak at.
 Today, Scherper-Hughes is the director of Organ’s Watch, a nonprofit that keeps track of global organ trafficking.
 She is also the chair of Berkeley's doctoral program in medical anthropology.

-11,000 organs were obtained on the black market in 2010, according to the WHO.
+11,000 human organs were obtained on the black market in 2010, according to the WHO.
 That organization states that an organ is sold every hour, each day, every day of the year.
-Scheper-Hughes calls the demand for organs and tissues “insatiable.”
+Scheper-Hughes calls the demand for human body parts—organs and tissues—“insatiable.”
 According to her, it’s easier to trade in human body parts once they have been dehumanized through the processes of organ and tissue harvesting.

-This high demand has set up a depressing yet all too familiar dynamic: organs going from poor to rich in the United States, and global South to global North.
-The poorest slums of the world supply kidneys, for instance, to donors in the U.S., Europe, Israel, and Canada.
+This high demand for kidney transplants has set up a depressing yet all too familiar dynamic: a trail of organ harvesting flowing from poor to rich in the United States, and global South to global North.
+The poorest slums of the world supply kidneys, for instance, to donors in the U.S., Europe, UK, Israel, and Canada.
 The UN is even looking into reports that ISIS, the wealthiest terrorist group ever, may be in the business of selling its victim’s organs.
 UN special envoy Nickolay Mladenov said that the matter is being investigated.
 Meanwhile, Scherper-Hughes says organ trafficking in wartime, particularly in dirty wars or those with undisciplined armies, is not uncommon.

 Organized crime syndicates work behind the scenes.
 Their methods are varied.
 Sometimes they trick the person into giving up the organ.
 For instance, there are cases where the so-called patient is treated for a sickness they don’t have, and the traffickers make off with the organ.
 Or they force the person into giving it.
 But oftentimes, it is a cash payout that draws people out.
 There are cases where the person decides to sell their organ, say a kidney or a section of liver, but gets cheated, ending up with a much lower amount than what they were promised beforehand.